pdemian/Discord-Stock-Bot/README.md

 ## How does it work?

-It's a node.js bot running on the Heroku platform.
+It's a node.js bot able to run on any service (currently AWS).

 It scans all messages for $SYMBOLs and retrieves a ticker from Yahoo! finance, then posts a message to the channel.